foxfriends/syncat/README.md

 # Uses the bash expansion, colouring each file by its own extension
 syncat src/*.rs

-# Colours the file using a specific syntax
+# Colours the file using a specific language
-syncat -s js src/package.json
+syncat -l js src/package.json
 ```